slint-ui/slint/docs/reference/src/language/builtins/globals.md

 ## `Palette`

-`Palette` give access to different brushes that can be used to to create custom widgets that matches the colors of the selected style e.g. fluent, cupertino, material or qt.
+Use `Palette` to create custom widgets that match the colors of the selected style e.g. fluent, cupertino, material, or qt.

 ### Properties